linuxserver/docker-webtop/README.md

 ## Versions

+* **17.06.25:** - Rebase all images to Selkies, drop openbox and icewm, bump Alpine to 3.22, bump Fedora to 42.
 * **10.01.25:** - Rebase Fedora to 41.
 * **06.12.24:** - Rebase Alpine to 3.21.
 * **26.09.24:** - Swap from firefox to chromium on Alpine images.